Authoritarian capitalism: Russia

-Azar Gat describes Russia along with China as a prominent example of a modern authoritarian capitalist nation, describing the nation as becoming increasingly authoritarian while maintaining a predominately capitalist economic model.
-Aaron L. Friedberg simplifies the evolution of the Russian model in the following statement: "The Russian system has also evolved from communist totalitarianism to a form of nationalist authoritarian capitalism that appears for the moment at least to be relatively stable".
+Azar Gat describes Russia, along with China, as a prominent example of a modern authoritarian capitalist nation, describing the country as becoming increasingly authoritarian while maintaining a predominately capitalist economic model.
+Aaron Friedberg simplifies the evolution of the Russian model in the following statement: "The Russian system has also evolved from communist totalitarianism to a form of nationalist authoritarian capitalism that appears for the moment at least to be relatively stable".
 Friedberg also describes the 1996 presidential election as the point where authoritarian capitalism began forming within Russia, depicting an increasingly powerful majority party backed by media controlled by oligarchies and led by Boris Yeltsin and later Vladimir Putin.
-From 1999 under Putin, Friedberg describes the Russian regime as solidifying its power through a re-obtaining state control of natural resources, obtaining control of media and limiting dissidence through measures such as restricting non-governmental organization operations.
+From 1999 under Putin, Friedberg describes the Russian regime as solidifying its power through re-obtaining state control of natural resources, obtaining control of media, and limiting dissidence through measures such as restricting non-governmental organization operations.

 Saudi Arabia

-Saudi Arabia is considered by Freedom House as an authoritarian country, receiving a civil liberty score of 7/100, this is due to the fact that the Saudi absolute monarchy prevents any political rights and freedom of expression and religion are extremely controlled by the government.
-In the Heritage Foundation's economic freedom ranking, Saudi Arabia ranks 63, ahead of China and Russia in 2021.
+Saudi Arabia is considered by Freedom House as an authoritarian country, receiving a civil liberty score of 7/100; this is due to the fact that the Saudi absolute monarchy prevents any political rights, and the government extremely controls freedom of expression and religion.
 The Saudi economy has been opening the market regularly even though it has nationalized some state-owned companies.

 Singapore

 Singapore is considered by agencies such as the Human Rights Watch as a highly repressive regime.
-They describe a lack of freedom of speech, capital punishment, detention without trial and sexual freedom as causing the country to run contrary to international human rights.
+They describe a lack of freedom of speech, capital punishment, detention without trial, and sexual freedom as causing the country to run contrary to international human rights.
 Moreover, the country under the rule of Lee Kuan Yew has been described as embracing the core aspects of capitalism, with the Fraser Institute ranking it second for economic freedom in 2016, creating a state of authoritarian capitalism.
 However, there is contention around the continued viability of Singapore's economics success which has increased its GDP per capita from US$427.88 in 1960 to US$57,714.3 in 2017.
 Some economists argue that Singapore has severely restricted its ability to obtain future growth through the repression of individual freedom of expression and thought.
 Regardless of this, Singapore is considered as an exception in regards to its stability, with Daniel W. Drezner stating that "with the exception of Singapore, this model has never worked over the long run".